 Dorothy Stratton retired as a Professor of Social Work after teaching at Ashland University for 28 years.
 She earned her Master of Social Work at the University of Arkansas at Little Rock.
 She was part of the local group that established the Ashland Center for Nonviolence and was a founder of Ashland County Oral Health Services, which operates the 9th Street Dental Center—a safety-net clinic--in Ashland.
 She and her husband John have been long-time supporters of Ashland Chautauqua.
 Their daughter’s family has traveled from Washington, DC for several summers to attend all the Chautauqua events.

-Judy Webster is the coordinator for the City of Ashland's Myers Memorial Band Shell.
-In addition, she is on the board of the Loudonville-Mohican Convention and Visitors Bureau and the Loudonville Theatre & Arts Committee.
-She and her husband, David, have resided in the Loudonville area since 1972, and they have two children and three grandchildren.
+Judy Webster is the coordinator for the City of Ashland's Guy C. Myers Memorial Band Shell.
+In addition, she is current Chair of the Loudonville Theatre & Arts Committee, past President of the Mohican-Loudonville Convention and Visitors Bureau, Recreation Director for the Village of Loudonvillen from 1998 to 2010, and has served on the Ashland Chautauqua Committee since 1999.
+She and her husband David have resided in the Loudonville area since 1972, and they have two children and three grandchildren.